-5b) Budget Narrative - Provide a clear description of how funds will be used based on the categories listed above.

-We are requesting \$25,000 to support the administration of the projects in Lakewood.
-8 projects are approximately 10% of our projected work next year and \$25,000 is approximately 10% of the salaries of our Directors who will manage the contract.

-5c) If you are not funded the requested amount would you still be able to provide your services?
-Ves No

-(Using the checklist below, please attach the following documents to your application.)

-- A list of the Board of Directors that identifies the principal officers and includes members' full names and occupations or affiliations - A copy of the most recent available Board of Directors meeting minutes - Internal Revenue Service (IRS) tax-exempt determination letter for applicant organizations with a 50l (c) 3 tax status - A copy of the organization's last I-990 tax filing or end-of-year financial statement - A copy of the agency's current annual operating budget (income and expense)
+5b) Budget Narrative - Provide a clear description of how funds will be used based on the categories listed above. projects are juesting \$25,000 to support the administration of the projects in Lakewood.
+8 e approximately 10% of our projected work next year and \$25,000 is approximately salaries of our Directors who will manage the contract. funded the requested amount would you still be able to provide your services?
+Yes No (Using t he checklist below, please attach the following documents to your application.)
+A list of the Board of Directors that identifies the principal officers and includes members' full names and occupations or affiliations A copy of the most recent available Board of Directors meeting minutes Internal Revenue Service (IRS) tax-exempt determination letter for applicant organizations with a 50I (c) 3 tax status ■ A copy of the organization's last I-990 tax filing or end-of-year financial statement A copy of the agency's current annual operating budget (income and expense)